Yuta-Uebayashi/Lede-Project3/README.md

 # 🏫 Lede Project 3

-This is the third project I’ve completed as part of the [the Lede Data Journalism Program at Columbia University in 2025](https://ledeprogram.com/).
+This is the third project I’ve completed as part of the [the Lede Data Journalism Program at Columbia University](https://ledeprogram.com/).

 ## 📌 Title